sparrow217/CSCI4900001-github-repot/README.md

 Developers develop on many projects, and each project has it's own dependancies or deps.
 For this reason, a virtual environment is created on the developer's machine in order to isolate Python dependancies between projects.
 Virtualenv and virtualenvwrapper are used to create and maintain the environment and need to be installed in the base Python using the pip command line tool.
-An expalnation of how to install pip is [here](https://pip.pypa.io/en/stable/installing/), but if you can run `which pip` and see a result, you have pip installed.
+An explanation of how to install pip is [here](https://pip.pypa.io/en/stable/installing/), but if you can run `which pip` and see a result, you have pip installed.
 To install virtualenv and virtualenvwrapper use:
   `pip install virtualenv virtualenvwrapper` and wait for a success message.